-NTOI (Nutritional Therapists of Ireland) represents over 350 professionals who are qualified to give nutritional advice to individuals looking to improve their health.
+NTOI represents over 350 professionals who are qualified to give nutritional advice to individuals looking to improve their health.

 We are one of only two professional representative bodies in Ireland engaged in this, the other being dieticians who work mostly in medical care settings.